Asymptotic safety in quantum gravity: History

-Asymptotic safety: The main idea
+Main ideas

 Theory space

 The asymptotic safety program adopts a modern Wilsonian viewpoint on quantum field theory.
 Here the basic input data to be fixed at the beginning are, firstly, the kinds of quantum fields carrying the theory's degrees of freedom and, secondly, the underlying symmetries.
 For any theory considered, these data determine the stage the renormalization group dynamics takes place on, the so-called theory space.
 It consists of all possible action functionals depending on the fields selected and respecting the prescribed symmetry principles.
 Each point in this theory space thus represents one possible action.
 Often one may think of the space as spanned by all suitable field monomials.
 In this sense any action in theory space is a linear combination of field monomials, where the corresponding coefficients are the coupling constants, $\{g_\alpha\}$.
 (Here all couplings are assumed to be dimensionless.
 Couplings can always be made dimensionless by multiplication with a suitable power of the RG scale.)